theVidVid/dragonflies/README.md

 </html>

 # Travelancer
 Travellancer is an app that allows freelance photographers the ability to find short term work while traveling to new destinations or at their local city of residence.
-They can do this by posting their dates of availability; which are then both viewable and search-able by potential clients looking for candidates like them.
+They can do this by posting their dates of availability; which are then both viewable and search-able by potential clients.

 # Built With:
 * Ruby-on-Rails